oracleNetworkProtocol/plugchain/docs/endpoints/grpc-rest.md

 * A "type" for advanced categorization of events; for example, the Cosmos SDK uses the `"message"` type to filter events by `Msg`.
 * The `attributes` list is a key-value pair that provides more information about classified events.
 For example, for the `"message"` type, we can filter events using `message.action={some_action}`, `message.module={some_module}`, or `message.sender={some_sender} key-value pairs`.
+* Pagination query requires parameters `pagination.limit` and `pagination.offset` to be used together. egg: Query 100 records, starting from 0: `pagination.limit=100&pagination.offset=0` Query the parameters of the second page `pagination.limit=100&pagination.offset=100` The maximum value of the pagination.limit parameter is `100`

 ::: warning
 To parse property values ​​as strings, be sure to add `'` (single quotes) around each property value.